proxmox/proxmox-backup/docs/gui.rst

   :align: right
   :alt: Tape Backup: Tape changer overview

-The `Tape Backup`_ section contains a top panel, managing tape media sets, inventories, drives, changers and the tape backup jobs itself.
+The `Tape Backup`_ section contains a top panel, with options for managing tape media sets, inventories, drives, changers, encryption keys, and the tape backup jobs itself.
+The tabs are as follows:

+* **Content**: Information on the contents of the tape backup
+* **Inventory**: Manage the tapes attached to the system
+* **Changers**: Manage tape loading devices
+* **Drives**: Manage drives used for reading and writing to tapes
+* **Media Pools**: Manage logical pools of tapes
+* **Encryption Keys**: Manage tape backup encryption keys
+* **Backup Jobs**: Manage tape backup jobs

-It also contains a subsection per standalone drive and per changer, with a status and management view for those devices.
+The section also contains a subsection per standalone drive and per changer, with a status and management view for those devices.

 Datastore
 ^^^^^^^^^